saechsischercoder/win11smoothbg/README.md

 **Eliminates tiny, but jarring wallpaper jump between Windows login and desktop - creates buttery smooth transition**

 Ever notice how Windows zooms in your wallpaper by approximately 2% when you start typing your password?
-Well I did...
-I couldn't stand that jarring transition from the logon screen to desktop, so I built this script to create seamless visual continuity.
+[Well I do...](https://youtu.be/eJO5HU_7_1w?t=103) I couldn't stand that jarring transition from the logon screen to desktop, so I built this script to create seamless visual continuity.
 By intelligently processing and syncing both lock screen and desktop wallpapers, this tool ensures your background flows smoothly from login to desktop.

 ## ✨ Key Features